 What is Risk Compensation?
 Risk Compensation is a behavioral model of human attitudes towards risk which suggests that people might adjust their behavior in response to the perceived level of risk.
 It follows that, depending on the strength of the effect, that it might counteract and even annul the impact of risk mitigation, if the updated attitude and behavior modifies the actual underlying risk Examples of potential risk compensation effects abound A prominent example of potential risk compensation in recent times that established the concept in more formal terms in public policy debates concerned the beneficial role of safety belts in automobiles.

-A survey of existing definitions When looking up the meaning of risk we are immediately confronted with a surprising situation.
-There is no satisfying and authoritative general purpose one-liner that we can adopt without second thoughts.
+A survey of existing definitions of risk When looking up the meaning of Risk we are confronted with a surprising situation.
+There is no satisfying and authoritative general purpose one-line definition that we can adopt without second thoughts.
 Let us start with the standard dictionary definitions: The online Merriam Webster Dictionary defines risk as the possibility of loss or injury The online Cambridge Dictionary opines that risk means the possibility of something bad happening The Oxford English (Concise, Hardcover!

 Semantic Web Technologies The Risk Model Ontology is a framework that aims to represent and categorize knowledge about risk models using semantic web information technologies.
 In principle any semantic technology can be the starting point for a risk model ontology.
 The Open Risk Manual adopts the W3C’s Web Ontology Language (OWL).
 OWL is a Semantic Web language designed to represent rich and complex knowledge about things, groups of things, and relations between things.

-What is a risk taxonomy?
-There are formal definitions of risk taxonomies (and we will go over those below), but it might be useful to first look at a very intuitive example of a risk taxonomy: the classification of fire hazards (also known as fire classes) Everybody knows (or should know!) that the different types of fire (the underlying Risk in this context) cannot be treated the same way because they respond in different ways to the substances used to suppress the fire.
+What is a Risk Taxonomy?
+There are various formal definitions of risk taxonomies (and we will go over those below), but it might be useful to first look at a very intuitive example of a risk taxonomy: the classification of fire hazards (also known as fire classes) Everybody knows (or should know!) that the different types of fire (which is the underlying Risk in this context) cannot be treated the same way because they respond in different ways to the substances used to suppress the fire.

 Limit frameworks are fundamental tools for risk management A Limit Framework is a set of policies used by financial institutions (or other firms that actively assume quantifiable risks) to govern in a quantitative manner the maximum risk exposure permitted for an individual, trading desk, business line etc. Why do we need limit frameworks?
 A limit framework is expressing in concrete terms the Risk Appetite of an institution to assume certain risks.